What to Expect at Annual HAS Conferences

-Heartland Apicultural Society (HAS) offers three full days of beekeeping education every year, rotating through midwest and southeastern states to reach as many beekeepers as possible.
+Heartland Apicultural Society (HAS) is a non-profit that works with volunteers to offer three full days of beekeeping education every year, rotating through Midwest and Southeastern states to reach as many beekeepers as possible.

-Outstanding vendors will be on hand with a selection of beekeeping products.
+A variety of vendors are on hand with a selection of beekeeping products.
 Many HAS attendees take advantage of the opportunity to save on shipping by placing their supply orders in advance to pick up at the conference.